folio-org/folio-org.github.io/guidelines/create-new-repo.md

 Get the initial basic source files and other configuration files added first.

-New front-end repositories will use GitHub Actions Workflows (see our [document](/guidelines/github-actions-frontend/)).
+New front-end repositories will use GitHub Actions Workflows (see our [document](/guidelines/github-actions-frontend/) or follow an existing similar repository).

 When the code and configuration is in place, then this new repository needs to be manually added to Sonarcloud.
 Seek FOLIO DevOps [assistance](/faqs/how-to-raise-devops-ticket/).